sst/sst/www/docs/advanced/testing.md

 ---
 title: Testing 🟢
-description: "Configuring tests in Serverless Stack (SST)"
+description: "Learn how to configure tests in Serverless Stack (SST)."
 ---

 ## Testing your app